triton-inference-server/server/src/clients/java/README.md

 ## Use the generated files in any project

-To run the examples clients copy the above generated stub into __examples__ folder
+To run the examples clients, copy the above generated stub into __examples__ folder

 ```
 $ cd ..